Caching#

 cache clear

-Removes all cached archives for the project.
+Using this command will remove all cached archives for the project.
 The command always passes.

 Note that in all commands of cache

-, only cache has_key
+, only the cache has_key

 command can fail